biography | legal notice | contact

 .

-Lukas Fambri (born in Innsbruck, Austria, 1985) is an austrian portraitist, painter and photographer.
-His affection for art began in the early 2000’s as he was maturing under reclusive conditions arising from an early-onset of mental health problems which severly impacted his ability to participate in day-to-day life.
-In response Fambri began to self-study and utilize art to cope with, and to mitigate the negative effects of his condition.
-Over the following years his strong dedication born out of necessaty approach to his craft greatly influenced his development into an gifted artist who prefers to remain outside established rules and conventions.
+Lukas Fambri (born in Innsbruck, Austria, 1985) is an Austrian portraitist, painter, and photographer.
+His passion for art emerged in the early 2000s during a period of reclusion caused by the early onset of mental health struggles, which significantly limited his engagement in daily life.
+In response, Fambri began to self-study and use art as a means to cope with his social isolation and mitigate the negative effects of his condition.
+Over the following years, his strong dedication—born out of necessity—greatly influenced his development into a gifted artist who prefers to remain outside established rules and conventions.

-Around the same time Fambri discovered his passion for photography which has continuously garnered his interest ever since then.
-Fambri uses photography mainly as a supporting trait for his other art projects but also produces stand-alone works within the medium, including books and catalogues.
+Around the same time, Fambri discovered his passion for photography, which has continuously garnered his interest ever since.
+He primarily incorporates photography into his broader artistic projects but also creates independent works in the medium, including books and catalogs.

-In the late 2010’s Fambri started to explore painting as a new avenue for his artistic work; drawing from long personal expirience he began to focus on the nature of the human psyche and its countless ramifications when burdened by mental illnesses.
-The most intimate and challenging idea within this new theme: provocation of a particular symptom of his own mental health afflictions – panic attacks – and using the resulting chaotic mental state to create paintings which grant a rare insight into the depths of a troubled mind.
+In the late 2010s, Fambri started exploring painting as a new avenue for his artistic expression.
+Drawing from long personal experience, he began to focus on the nature of the human psyche and its countless ramifications when burdened by mental illness.
+One of his most personal and challenging artistic concepts involves deliberately triggering panic attacks to capture the raw, chaotic emotions they produce.
+These works offer a rare glimpse into the depths of a troubled mind.

 .

-“Ever since his first few exhibitions a couple of years ago Lukas Fambri has become an indispensable term in the local world of art.
-He is one of the “silent ones” within the artist community, using every free minute to improve his skills.
-Lukas Fambri occupies himself mainly with works concerning the perception of the human psyche and its psychology whereby he manages to create stunning representations of his perceived reality.
-The development of mental health issues left the artist isolated for several years, but at the same time they gave him the opportunity to adress himself more to his artistic skills which helped him to teach himself the knowledge and techniques of drawing in an self-educated way.
-Retrospectively it can be said that this very dispostition has made his remarkable talent intrusively visible.”
+“Ever since his first exhibitions a few years ago, Lukas Fambri has become an indispensable figure in the local art world.
+He is one of the ‘silent ones’ within the artist community, using every free minute to refine his skills.
+Lukas Fambri primarily engages with works concerning the perception of the human psyche and its psychology, through which he manages to create stunning representations of his perceived reality.
+The development of mental health issues left the artist isolated for several years, but at the same time, they provided him with the opportunity to dedicate himself more deeply to his artistic skills.
+This self-education enabled him to acquire the knowledge and techniques of drawing in an independent manner.
+In retrospect, it can be said that this very disposition has made his remarkable talent unmistakably visible.”

 Johanna K. Penz, Founder of ART Innsbruck